PNDA01/PNDA01/README.md

 - 👋 Hi, I’m @PNDA01
-- 🌱 I’m currently studying computer science and cybersecurity.
+- 🌱 I’m a computer science and cybersecurity engineering graduate.
 - 📫 How to reach me: almeidandres@gmail.com